plotly/plotly.github.io/_posts/plotly2/2016-07-13-how-to-create-a-choropleth-map.md

 ---
 layout: tutorial-single_layout
-title: Choropleth Maps in Plotly 2.0
+title: Learn How to Make a Choropleth Map using the Plotly 2.0 Data Visualization Tool
-subtitle: A map that uses differences in coloring within predefined areas to indicate the average values of a variable within those areas.
+subtitle: Create a choropleth map, which uses differences in coloring to indicate the average values of a variable within predefined areas
 permalink: /make-a-choropleth-map/
 imageurl: ../static/images/choropleth-map-with-excel/choropleth-thumb.png
 state: active
 tags: maps
 order: 1
-meta_description: A tutorial on how to make a choropleth map in Plotly 2.0.
+meta_description: Learn how to plot a choropleth map online using Plotly 2.0 data visualization software.
 popularity: featured
 carouselimageurl:
 actioncall: How to Make a Choropleth Map in Plotly 2.0